 Yes.
-We anticipate having approximately \$920 million of indebtedness upon completion of the separation.
-In addition, Mallinckrodt International Finance S.A. ("MIFSA"), a wholly owned subsidiary of Covidien that will become our wholly owned subsidiary upon completion of the separation, has entered into a senior unsecured revolving credit facility allowing borrowings of up to \$250 million in the aggregate; we do not anticipate having any indebtedness outstanding under this facility upon completion of the separation.
+We anticipate having approximately \$900 million of indebtedness upon completion of the separation.
+In addition, we anticipate entering into an unsecured senior revolving credit facility allowing borrowings of up to \$250 million in the aggregate; we do not anticipate having any indebtedness outstanding under this facility upon completion of the separation.
+Our debt balance at the time of the separation will be determined based on internal capital planning and consideration of the following factors and assumptions: anticipated business plan, operating activities, general economic contingencies, optimal debt levels and desired financing capacity.
 See "Description of Material Indebtedness" and "Risk Factors-Risks Related to Our Business."